duyen-ho/w1-d2-warm-up/brain_gym.md

 _Answer_
 As there is no condition stipulated on the amount of cash or number of trips possible, the answer is 3 trips, 3,000 figs, $3,000.
+Attempt 2: The tax is 1 fig per nautical mile, not a cash value.
+So that's 0 figs.

 ## Question Six